NicolasTe/GeoVectors/README.md

-1. Download the specifc OpenStreetMap snapshot you want to encode, e.g., from [https://download.geofabrik.de/](https://download.geofabrik.de/).
+1. Download the specific OpenStreetMap snapshot you want to encode, e.g., from [https://download.geofabrik.de/](https://download.geofabrik.de/).
 We recommend using the osm.pbf format.

 2. Run the tag embedding model:
  ```